 - Add your business phone number

 - enter your business website

 - the business/product name that will appear on their statements

-Now it’s time to go to the next step – to optimize your app listing.
+Now it’s time to go to the next step – optimizing your app listing.

-To go on with the optimization and such, all you have to do now is to create an app.
+To go on with the app optimization, all you need to do now is to create an app.
 Here’s how to do it: